EyitopeIO/spp/README.md

 ## Usage

 First you need to annotate your shell files and use the recognised syntax for spp to find what you intend to substitute.
-See annotated example further below
+See annotated example further below.
+Any comment/definition after the endif directive is ignored.

 `spp -Dyacc -DTEST_ARG_0 -Dlorem_ipsum test1.sh test2.sh`